 - 1. Log in to the management console. - In the upper right corner of the page, choose Resources > My Quotas.
 The Service Quota page is displayed. - 3.
-Click Increase Quota. - 4.
+Click Increase Quota in the upper right corner of the page. - 4.
 On the Create Service Ticket page, configure parameters as required.
-In Problem Description area, fill in the content and reason for adjustment. - After all necessary parameters are configured, select I have read and agree to the Tenant Authorization Letter and Privacy Statement and click Submit.
+In the Problem Description area, fill in the content and reason for adjustment. - 5.
+After all necessary parameters are configured, select I have read and agree to the Ticket Service Protocol and Privacy Statement. and click Submit.